LearningLocker/docs/reporting_api.md

 The page details the custom Learning Locker API.
 This should not be confused with the xAPI as detailed by the [xAPI spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md).

-The purpose of this custom API is to provider developers building reporting type tools with a few additional views of the data within an LRS.
+The purpose of this custom API is to provide developers building reporting type tools with a few additional views of the data within an LRS.

 <a name="analytics"></a>
 ## GET - api/v1/query/analytics

 Parameters | Type | Description
 ----|------|----
 filters | Object  | Object of key:value objects, where the key denotes the context path and the value is the value to filter with.
-Values can be string or array.
+A value can be a string or an array.

 **Example**